ajaysaxenabtech/ajaysaxenabtech/README.md

-# Searching for the patterns!! 💭
+# Searching for patterns!! 💭

 ## About Me